OSS-Csharp-Seminar/Fitness-Tracker/README.md

 # Push-Apps – Workout & Nutrition Companion

 ## 📌 Overview
-FitTrack is a web-based fitness application built with **ASP.NET Core** that helps users track workouts, estimate calorie burn, and access premium fitness and nutrition plans.
+Push-Apps is a web-based fitness application built with **ASP.NET Core** that helps users track workouts, estimate calorie burn, and access premium fitness and nutrition plans.
 The platform supports **free users** with basic tracking features and **premium users** with trainer consultations and meal plans.

 ---